Beat (charity): Awards

 The charity was a runner up in the healthcare and medical research section of the UK Charity Awards 2007.
-It also received the national Wellbeing Award of the Children and Young People's Services Awards 2007 for its work in developing a forum for young people, and in particular for the charity's active involvement of young people in informing its work, via the forum.
+It also received the national Wellbeing Award of the Children and Young People's Services Awards 2007.

 The charity was awarded NHS England's now defunct Information Standard quality mark in 2011 to ensure the healthcare information it provides is of high quality and reliable.
-It received the 2011 Nominet Internet Award, Empowering Young People & Citizens, Exciting Newcomer award for My Personal Best.
-In 2015 Beat's Young Ambassador team in Scotland won the volunteers' award at the National Scottish Health Awards, in recognition of their contribution to improving health and wellbeing in NHS Scotland.
+It received the 2011 Nominet Internet Award, Empowering Young People and Citizens, Exciting Newcomer award for My Personal Best.
+In 2015, Beat's Young Ambassador team in Scotland won the volunteers' award at the National Scottish Health Awards, in recognition of their contribution to improving health and wellbeing in NHS Scotland.

 Funding

 Beat is funded from a variety of sources – from community fundraising, donations, trusts and grant applications to professional services and government grants.
 Often, the funding received is to focus on particular support services.
 The Youthline is supported by BBC Children in Need and Comic Relief.